Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs

-In \S VII.12 of his book \cite{lanczos} Lanczos described the so-called $\tau$-method to solve ordinary differential equations.
-The next paragraph of \cite{lanczos} is devoted to a variant of the $\tau$-method with canonical polynomials.
-The matter of question is posed as follows.
-Let some function $x\mapsto{y}(x)$ obey certain ordinary differential equation.
-Then a suitable power expansion for this function can be obtained as an approximate solution of the given differential equation.
-When the original differential equation is not solvable in polynomials, it is modified by adding an inhomogeneous term.
-Lanczos showed how to deal with such a term chosen as one of the shifted Chebyshev polynomials.
+In section VII.12 of his book \cite{lanczos} Lanczos described the so-called $\tau$-method to solve differential equations.
+The next paragraph of \cite{lanczos} is devoted to a reformulation with canonical polynomials.
+Let function $x\mapsto{y}(x)$ obey a certain ordinary differential equation.
+Its power fitting can be found as an approximate solution of this equation.
+When the original equation is not solvable in polynomials, it is modified by adding an inhomogeneous term.
+Lanczos proposed to add a term proportional to some shifted Chebyshev polynomial.
 This procedure generally includes a certain freedom.
-We only note that the example considered leads to a useful power expansion of $y(x)=x\ln{x}$.
-Taking the equation
+The following example gives a useful power expansion of $y(x)=x\ln{x}$.
+For the equation

-with the boundary condition $y(1)=0$, one adds into the right-hand side the term $T_{n}^{*}(x)$.
-By $T_{n}^{*}(x)$, we mean here $n$-th shifted Chebyshev polynomial.
-Some facts about Chebyshev polynomials are listed in Appendix \ref{cheb}.
+with the boundary condition $y(1)=0$, one adds $n$th shifted Chebyshev polynomial $T_{n}^{*}(x)$ on the right.
+Some facts about these polynomials are recalled in Appendix \ref{cheb}.
 The procedure results in the sum

 which gives a polynomial approximation of $y(x)=x\ln{x}$ \cite{lanczos}.
-Since it oscillates around the function to be fitted, we will further use a modification of (\ref{lansun}).
-Indeed, the polynomial (\ref{lansun}) does not vanish at the point $x=0$.
-For odd $n$, it takes the value $1/(2n^{2})>0$ for $x=0$, whereas the original function is negative for all $x\in(0,1)$.
-The constant term in (\ref{lansun}) is determined by the choice of $T_{n}^{*}(x)$ on the right, and any term $\propto{x}$ is a solution of homogeneous equation.
-Adding to (\ref{lansun}) the linear term $(-1)^{n}(1-x)/(2n^{2})$, for $n\geq2$ we finally write
+Since it oscillates around the function to be fitted, we shall modify (\ref{lansun}).
+Indeed, the latter does not vanish at the point $x=0$.
+For odd $n$, it takes the value $1/(2n^{2})>0$ for $x=0$, though the initial function is negative for all $x\in(0,1)$.
+The constant term in (\ref{lansun}) is determined by $T_{n}^{*}(x)$ on the right, whereas any term $\propto{x}$ is a solution of homogeneous equation.
+Adding to (\ref{lansun}) the linear term $\frac{(-1)^{n}(1-x)}{(2n^{2})}$, for $n\geq2$ we finally write

 so that $g_{n}(0)=0$ and $g_{n}(1)=0$.
 Polynomials of the form (\ref{gansun}) are the first main finding of this work.
-It turns out that they well estimate $x\ln{x}$ from above.
+They will be used to estimate $x\ln{x}$ from above.